Tolaj/finance-analytics-package/README.md

 ---

 ## 🚀 Features Overview

 ### ✔ 1.
 Time Value of Money (TVM)

+This module answers: “How does money change over time because of interest?”

-- Present Value (PV)
+- Present Value (PV) : Tells you how much money you need today to get a certain amount in the future.
-- Future Value (FV)
+- Future Value (FV) : Tells you how much money you will have in the future if you invest some money today.
-- Discount Factor
+- Discount Factor : Gives a number that converts future money into today’s value.
-- Effective Annual Rate (EAR)
+- Effective Annual Rate (EAR) : Finds the true yearly interest rate when interest compounds many times.
-- Continuous compounding
+- Continuous compounding :
-- Net Present Value (NPV)
+- Net Present Value (NPV) : Adds all cashflows (past + future) into one value today.

 ---

 ### ✔ 2.
 Cash Flow Analysis

-- Internal Rate of Return (IRR)
+- Internal Rate of Return (IRR) : Finds the return percentage of an investment
-- Modified IRR (MIRR)
+- Modified IRR (MIRR) : A more realistic version of IRR that assumes:
-- Payback Period
+- Payback Period : Tells you how long it takes to get your original money back.
-- Discounted Payback Period
+- Discounted Payback Period : Same as payback period, but considers time value of money.
-- Cumulative Cashflow
+- Cumulative Cashflow :
 - Cashflow Diagrams

 ---

 ### ✔ 3.
 Loan Calculations

 - Mortgage/loan payment (EMI)
 - Amortization schedule
 - Interest vs principal split
 - Remaining balance

 ---

 ### ✔ 4.
 Asset Depreciation

 - Straight-line depreciation
 - Declining balance
 - Double declining balance (DDB)
 - Sum-of-years-digits (SYD)
 - Book value tracking

 ---

 ### ✔ 5.
 Bond Valuation

 - Bond price
 - Yield to Maturity (YTM)
 - Duration
 - Modified Duration
 - Convexity

 ---

 ### ✔ 6.
 Visualization Tools

 - Cashflow bar plots
 - Loan amortization graphs
 - Depreciation curves
 - NPV profile charts
 - PV/FV growth curves

 (Uses matplotlib)